markusotten/news/citrix/citrix-links.md

 | YouTube — Citrix | https://www.youtube.com/feeds/videos.xml?channel_id=UCBnEJLbLEPoP_6lIZU5_qQA | `www.youtube.com` | unverified |
 | YouTube — NetScaler | https://www.youtube.com/feeds/videos.xml?channel_id=UCT2QIrhHsy_NGC8yMnfQOEw | `www.youtube.com` | unverified |

+**Do not fall back to the community HTML pages.** `community.citrix.com/`, `/techzone-blogs/` and `/tech-zone-home/` sit behind a Cloudflare bot challenge and return 403 to both `curl` and `web_fetch`.
+Only the feed URLs above are usable; if one fails, record it and skip.

 The YouTube feeds have **no `web_fetch` fallback** — that tool refuses youtube.com under `ROBOTS_DISALLOWED`.
 Without the allowlist entry these channels cannot be covered at all.
 The three `community.citrix.com` feeds can fall back to parsing their HTML pages.